nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 {:.no_toc}
 Tells TutorAid that a student attends a particular lesson.

-Format: `add -sl s/STUDENT_INDEX l/LESSON_INDEX`
+Format: `add -sl s/STUDENT_INDEX... l/LESSON_INDEX...`

 * Adds the student at the specified student index to the lesson at the specified lesson index.
 * The index refers to the index number shown in the displayed student list and lesson list.
 * The index must be a **positive integer** 1, 2, 3, ...
+* Multiple indexes are allowed for both students and lessons if you would like to add multiple students to multiple lessons at one go.

 Examples:
-* `add -sl s/1 l/2` adds the student with index 1 into the lesson with index 2.
+* `add -sl s/1 2 3 l/2` adds the students with indexes 1, 2 and 3 into the lesson with index 2.

 > :bulb: Some lessons have capacities - and the command won't work if any of the lessons cannot accommodate all the students.
 (Lessons without capacity information will have no restriction on their capacity.)